Lemon Verbena: Health Benefits, Side Effects

 The Aloysia citrodora plant, also known as Lemon Verbena, is an aromatic, perennial shrub native to South America.
 It famously exudes a potent aroma reminiscent of lemon.

-Lemon Verbena thrives in rich soils with good drainage.
+Lemon Verbena thrives in fertile soils with good drainage.
 It requires warm and humid climates to grow to its full potential, preferring sunlit areas with sheltered positioning.
 With these measures in place, it can grow to heights of up to three metres.

 Its coarse leaves, meanwhile, reach lengths of 8 centimetres.
 It’s these leaves from where its lemony aroma derives.
 It's also these leaves used in the making of Lemon Verbena Tea.